Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 A skill in this collection is what happens when you take the specific expert you'd want in the room, encode their voice and questioning discipline and structured output format, and give them one command each.

-// 03 — the five skills
+// 03 — the eleven skills

 What makes each skill unique.